Piety Hill Seminars

 The Russell Kirk Center administers an annual program of seminars at Piety Hill that includes the following:

--The Roots of American Order: Each summer the Center at Hope will bring high school students and their teachers to Mecosta for a conference exploring American constitutionalism and its roots deep within Western Civilization.
+– The Roots of American Order: The Center is designing a new conference for high school students and their teachers to explore American constitutionalism and its roots deep within Western Civilization.

 The Kirk Center also hosts seminars held by leading colleges, think tanks, and educational organizations, including The McConnell Center at the University of Louisville, the Intercollegiate Studies Institute, the Mackinac Center, Hillsdale College, the Acton Institute, Hope College, and the Hauenstein Center at Grand Valley State University, among many others.